-What is UPSC full form and How it formed?
+What is UPSC Full Form?
+History, Functions And Exams Conducted by UPSC are provided below.
+How it formed?
 What are the examinations under UPSC?
 What is the function of UPSC?
 Know everything about the UPSC exams.
 UPSC or Union Public Service Commission is the central recruiting agency of India established on 1 October 1926.
 It conducts the major recruitment examinations of the country to appoint candidates in the top central government posts.
 Several UPSC exam notifications are released every year where lakhs of aspirants sit for thousands of vacancies.
 It is considered amongst the toughest examinations of India recruiting for the gazetted central government posts.

 |UPSC Full-Form||Union Public Service Commission (UPSC)|

 |Group of posts under UPSC||Group A and B posts|

 |Minimum eligibility criteria||Graduate in concerned stream/ 12th Pass|

 UPSC’s full form is Union Public Service Commission.
 The concept of a merit-based modern Civil Service exam in India was introduced in 1854 by the British East India Company.
 Initially, the examinations for the Indian Civil Service were conducted only in London.
 But the syllabus was designed in such a way that only the British candidates could succeed in it.
 Nevertheless, in 1864, the first Indian, Shri Satyendranath Tagore brother of Shri Rabindranath Tagore succeeded.
 It was only after the First World War and the Montagu Chelmsford reforms that Indian civil service exams began to be held in India.